Medically reviewed by Drugs.com. Last updated on Sep 2, 2021.

 For some people, other eye problems prohibit the use of an artificial lens.
 In these situations, once the cataract is removed, vision may be corrected with eyeglasses or contact lenses.

 Cataract surgery is generally done on an outpatient basis, which means you won't need to stay in a hospital after the surgery.
-During cataract surgery, your eye doctor uses local anesthetic to numb the area around your eye, but you usually stay awake during the procedure.
+During cataract surgery, your eye doctor uses a local anesthetic to numb the area around your eye, but you usually stay awake during the procedure.

 Cataract surgery is generally safe, but it carries a risk of infection and bleeding.
 Cataract surgery increases the risk of retinal detachment.